kohlhofer/Crossings/chapters/chapter-06.md

 Time passes.
 The glasses multiply, empty and forgotten.
 Lila's humming grows louder, more discordant.
 Amos continues his muttered conversation with the floor.
 The man by the door returns to his weeping.
 Others come and go, faces blurred by alcohol and shadow.

 He leaves before dark, the sound of laughter and argument fading behind him.
-The cold air hits him like a slap, clearing his head, sharpening his vision.
+The cold air hits him, clearing his head, sharpening his vision.
 Above, clouds gather thick and heavy.
 The river flows unchanged, its current moving steady and sure toward the sea.

 Behind him, the bar continues its nightly ritual.
 The lights burn dim, the voices carry on, and the bottles empty one by one.